Your credit card APR may not be as straightforward as it seems.

 You can actually avoid paying interest at all by taking advantage of your card's grace period.

-The key here is that you must pay your credit card off in full every month.
-Not just your purchase balance, but your whole balance.
-No grace period on purchases if you carry a balance after a balance transfer, even with monthly purchase balance payments.
+The key here is that you must pay your credit card off in full every month — not just your purchase balance, but your whole balance.

 What is a good credit card APR?